 Watching and discussing the film is a great way to start meaningful conversations about the needs of young caregivers and to learn more about how mindfulness can be a helpful tool.

-We may be able to help you organize the logistics, technology, and resources (panel experts or curriculum guides) for your event.
+We can help you organize the logistics, technology, and resources (panel experts or curriculum guides) for your event.
 We will depend on you to promote your event to your community.

 Please fill out the screening request form by clicking the button below so that we can help you ensure your screening is a huge success!